Hong Kong regulator says respects HSBC decision to keep HQ in Britain

-HONG KONG, Feb 15 (Reuters) - Hong Kong’s de-facto central bank said on Monday it respected HSBC Holdings’ decision to keep its headquarters in Britain following a weekend boarding meeting in London..
+HONG KONG (Reuters) - Hong Kong’s de-facto central bank said on Monday it respected HSBC Holdings’ decision to keep its headquarters in Britain following a weekend boarding meeting in London..

 “The HKMA appreciates that for a large international bank such as HSBC, relocation of domicile is a very major and complicated undertaking,” Norman Chan, Chief Executive of the Hong Kong Monetary Authority (HKMA) said in a statement.